When it comes to researching the best ecommerce solutions for your online store, it’s frustrating as heck, to say the least.

 It’s just a matter of finding the right category of ecommerce builder, so you can start narrowing things down.

-Now that you know who they are, let’s keep moving so we can explain the differences between them and which one you should test out.
+Now that you know who they are, let’s keep moving so we can fully explain the differences between them and which one you should test out.

 HOSTED ECOMMERCE SOLUTIONS (more user-friendly)